Governance

 If you need help evaluating your current tools and policies, our AI governance consulting service can guide you through this process.

 Score your organisation against each item.
 Items you can't tick are your governance gaps.
+Address them as part of a complete AI governance framework rather than one-off fixes.

 Priority order for addressing gaps: